operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests.md

 The proposed design focuses heavily on separation of concerns, turning scorecard into a test runner essentially, moving Kube provisioning/setup responsibilities outside of the scorecard, and moving test implementations into their own concern (YAML manifests and/or container images).

+**The proposed design would be implemented by means of integrating the Kuttl library into the SDK scorecard codebase.**

 ## Reference Material

 <https://github.com/kudobuilder/kudo>